-In cases where the PHA receives conflicting certification documents from two or more members of a household, each claiming to be a victim and naming one or more of the other petitioning household members as the perpetrator, the PHA may determine which is the true victim by requiring each to provide acceptable third-party documentation, as described above (forms 2 and 3).
-The PHA may also request third-party documentation when submitted documentation contains information that conflicts with existing information already available to the PHA.
-Individuals have 30 calendar days to return third-party verification to the PHA.
-If the PHA does not receive third-party documentation, and the PHA will deny or terminate assistance as a result, the PHA must hold separate hearings for the tenants [Notice PIH 2017-08].
+In cases where COC receives conflicting certification documents from two or more members of a household, each claiming to be a victim and naming one or more of the other petitioning household members as the perpetrator, COC may determine which is the true victim by requiring each to provide acceptable third-party documentation, as described above (forms 2 and 3).
+COC may also request third-party documentation when submitted documentation contains information that conflicts with existing information already available to COC.
+Individuals have 30 calendar days to return third-party verification to COC.
+If COC does not receive third-party documentation, and COC will deny or terminate assistance as a result, COC must hold separate hearings for the tenants [Notice PIH 2017-08].